PDF TOOLS

 Enhanced Security and Privacy

-By containing the PDF content within the browser environment, the Chrome PDF Viewer may provide enhanced security, site settings, and privacy benefits compared to downloading files to local devices.
+By containing the PDF within the browser environment, the Chrome PDF Viewer can provide enhanced security, site settings, and privacy benefits compared to downloading files to local devices.
 This can help mitigate potential risks associated with downloading and opening PDF format files from unknown sources.

 Compatibility